Kaltjiti

 Kaltjiti (formerly Fregon) is an Aboriginal community in Anangu Pitjantjatjara Yankunytjatjara (APY lands) in South Australia, comprising one of the six main communities on "The Lands" (the others being Amata, Pukatja, Pipalyatjara, Indulkana and Mimili).

+Time zone

+Due to its links with the Northern Territory and proximity to the border, the APY Lands do not observe daylight savings unlike the rest of South Australia.
+The time zone observed throughout the year is Australian Central Standard Time (UTC+9:30), in line with Darwin rather than Adelaide.

 Geography

 Kaltjiti (26.765°S 132.0333°E) is situated approximately 45 km south of the Musgrave Ranges and lies west of the Everard Ranges.
 Kaltjiti is also situated approximately 137 km from the Stuart Highway.
 Kaltjiti lies directly south of Umuwa and Ernabella/Pukatja.
 The community straddles the Officer Creek, which in turn flows from South Australia's highest mountain, Ngarutjaranya.
 The creek is usually a dry sandy bed and only flows at times of very high rainfall.

 Climate

 Based on the climate records from Marla, Kaltjiti experiences summer maximum temperatures of an average of 37.1 Celsius in January and a winter maximum average temperature of 19.7 Celsius in June.
 Overnight lows range from a mean minimum temperature of 21.8 Celsius in January to 5.0 Celsius in June.